Personal Services Guidance

 Cleaning and Disinfecting

-- Enhanced cleaning and disinfection of work stations, common touch surfaces, instruments and equipment used must be completed between each client.
+- Enhanced cleaning and disinfection of work stations and common touch surfaces (including washrooms).
+Instruments and equipment must be cleaned and disinfected between each client.

 - When using a chemical disinfectant, it is important to follow the manufacturer’s written directions.
 All products used as a disinfectant must have a drug identification number (DIN) or medical device license (MDL); foreign approvals (FDA, EPA, etc.) are not recognized in Canada.